okmi-mizu/mental-drawer/docs/README.md

 # Web Sight

-I am a page, with a purpose that is yet to be seen....
+I am a web page that can be seen, using sight, with a purpose that is yet to be seen....